VijayEluri/reevoomark-java-api/README.md

-#reevoomark-php-api
+#reevoomark-java-api

 ##Description

-The reevoomark-php-api is a PHP tag library for ReevooMark and Reevoo Essentials customers who want to quickly and easily integrate Reevoo content in to their sites server-side.
+The reevoomark-java-api is a Java tag library for ReevooMark and Reevoo Essentials customers who want to quickly and easily integrate Reevoo content in to their sites server-side.

 ##Other Languages
-Tag libraries are also available for [.NET](https://github.com/reevoo/reevoomark-dotnet-api) and [Java](https://github.com/reevoo/reevoomark-java-api).
+Tag libraries are also available for [.NET](https://github.com/reevoo/reevoomark-dotnet-api) and [PHP](https://github.com/reevoo/reevoomark-php-api).

 ##Features